slee981/SparklingCorrelation/_posts/2020-10-20-replicate-robust-stata-errors.md

 whiteErr = diag( whiteVar .^ 0.5);
 ```

-You might be wondering where the `n/(n-k)` came from - and that's very observant of you!
+You might be wondering where the `n/(n-k)` came from - and that's very observant of you.
 According to Cameron and Trivedi[^3], this convention to adjust by the degrees of freedom has limited theoretical basis, and is used out of convention and because simulation shows it works well.
 Go figure.

 And we're done!
 This code produces OLS estimates, standard errors, and "robust" standard errors that are consistent with STATA.